The First Day of Life

 Your newborn will cry, sleep, and at times will look directly into your eyes.
 Although the vision is blurry, your baby can best see something (such as your face) that is about 8 to 15 inches away.
 Your baby will grab onto your finger if you place it in his or her palm.
 And of course, your baby will want to eat.

 After initially being very awake, most newborns get sleepy for about the next 24 hours.
-It’s important to wake them to feed every 2 to 3 hours so they get used to the process and start to get something to eat.
-If a mother is breastfeeding, this is also the best way to encourage milk to come in.
+It’s important to wake them to feed every 2 to 3 hours so they get used to the process and start eating well.
+If a mother is breastfeeding, this is also the best way to encourage her milk to come in.

 Feeding Your Baby

-If a mother has decided to breastfeed, she can begin as soon as her newborn is placed in her arms.
-Although your milk probably won’t fully come in for another day or two, especially with first-time mothers, the baby does receive nourishment from your colostrum, a precursor to actual breast milk.
+A woman who’s breastfeeding can begin as soon as her newborn is placed in her arms.
+Her milk probably won’t fully come in for another day or two, especially for a first-time mom, but babies do get nourishment from colostrum, a precursor to actual breast milk.
 For some women colostrum is thin and watery; for others it is thick and yellowish.
-As your baby sucks on your breast, this action triggers hormones to tell your body that it’s time to produce milk.
-These first feedings are great practice runs for both mom and baby.
+As your baby sucks on your breast, this action triggers hormones to tell your body that it’s time to make milk.

 Some babies (especially premature and smaller babies) have a hard time latching on or getting enough suction to nurse from the breast.
 A nurse, breastfeeding counselor, or lactation consultant can help you and your baby overcome any hurdles.
 Even if breastfeeding is going smoothly from the start, it’s still helpful to learn as much about it as you can from a breastfeeding specialist.

 Initially, you will probably be feeding your baby about every 2 to 3 hours around the clock.
-If you will be bottle-feeding your baby, you can usually begin within the first few hours of life.
+If you bottle-feed your baby, you can usually begin within the first few hours of life.

-Having a baby is a major, life-changing experience.
+Having a baby is a life-changing experience.
 Don’t be surprised to find that you go through a broad range of feelings.
-You may experience everything from relief to concern to anxiety to pure joy.
+You may feel everything from relief to concern to anxiety to pure joy.
 And your feelings may change suddenly and unpredictably.
-In addition, the mother has just been through quite a bit physically.
-There’s a good chance she’ll be exhausted, and both parents may start feeling the effects of sleep deprivation.
+And a new mom has just been through quite a bit physically.
+There’s a good chance you’ll be exhausted, and both parents may start feeling the effects of sleep deprivation.